mufczach90/Year-3-AI/README.txt

 This dataset is used for various machine learning tasks within the module.

 2. my_1CWK50 - Live Script Coursework Task
-This script likely represents a specific coursework task or assignment for the module.
+This script represents the coursework task or assignment for the module.

 3. my_ClassificationKNN
 This file contains my own implementation of k-Nearest Neighbors (k-NN) classification.
 It includes properties to store training data and hyperparameters, as well as methods for constructing and making predictions using the k-NN algorithm.